12 Best Waterfalls in Maui That Are Absolutely Stunning

 Kopihula Falls on the Road to Hana in Maui.

-The pullouts are found on both sides of the road by the bridge, which are found about 0.9 miles after the 21-mile mark.
+You’ll find pullouts on both sides of the road by the bridge, about 0.9 miles past the 21-mile mark.

-It’s a lesser-known waterfall which is found along the Hana Highway.
+It’s a lesser-known waterfall along the Hana Highway.

 The water is clear and cool, incredibly so.